bigcode-project/bigcode-dataset/README.md

 - `language_selection`: notebooks and file with language to file extensions mapping used to build the Stack v1.1.
 - `pii`: code for running PII detection and anonymization on code datasets.
+- `decontamination`: script to remove files that match test-samples from code generation benchmarks.
 - `preprocessing`: code for filtering code datasets based on:
   - line length and percentage of alphanumeric characters (basic filter)
-  - number of stars.
-  - comments to code ratio.
+  - number of stars, comments to code ratio, tokenizer fertility
-  - tokenizer fertility
   - Additionnal filters used for StarCoder Training:
     - basic-filter with parameters that depend on the file's extension.
     - filter to remove XML files